Book a class

 After booking your program, you will receive more information to help your students prepare for a visit to the Aquarium and their exciting class.
 Please read all correspondence from registration@seattleaquarium.org carefully as we try to cover everything you need to know about what to expect from your field trip.
 Still have questions?
 Please visit our school group FAQ.

-2025–26 capacity changes
+2025–26 availability and capacity changes

 Before you book...